mtlynch/mtlynch.io/content/notes/designing-the-ideal-bootstrapped-business/index.md

       - They're committed not to compete with aftermarket vendors.
       - They limit the features they implement themselves in order to foster an ecosystem of third-party tools.
 - Vendors are often interested in supporting aftermarket vendors.
-  - Aftermarks make their product more valuable.
+  - Aftermarket vendors make the first party vendor's product more valuable.

 ### [Good Market: Big market](https://youtu.be/otbnC2zE2rw?t=40m10s)